Cycling74/rnbo.example.juce/CUSTOM_UI.md

   )
 ```

 Now use CMake in the usual way to generate and build.
-That might look something like:
+Remember to set the correct name for `RNBO_CLASS_FILE` on line 17 of `CMakeLists.txt`, for example, `three-param-kink.cpp`.
+Once you've done so, you can enter something like this into your terminal:

 ```sh
 cd build